ClemHeyd/PCR7500/README.md

 ## The Horrific Technical Struggle

 Scientific equipment is notoriously difficult to modify.
 The ThermoFisher 7500 Fast runs on Windows XP with proprietary drivers, and rewriting firmware risks damaging a $25,000 machine's precise thermal control and optical systems.
-Our solution: we virtualized the Windows XP environment, adding a cryptographic signature request passthrough and carefully wrapping the original software.
+This did not stop us: we virtualized the Windows XP environment.
+We also modified the base Windows XP opertating system to make tampering with results through the UI impossible, added unidirectional passthrough for exporting data with signatures, and carefully wrapping the original software to restrict dangerous features.
 This lets us securely sign results without touching the core PCR functionality.

 ![After Much Time Struggling Against Windows XP](https://github.com/user-attachments/assets/53c85ba2-0ddd-4061-929e-1297c09b36c0)